Kyrie Irving Apologized to LeBron James for Behavior When They Were Teammates

 Irving revealed last week, per ESPN.com's Tim Bontemps, that the team held a meeting to clear the air amid a three-game losing streak last month.
 While that led to a 7-2 stretch, the Celtics have gone through some adversity lately.

-Most notably, Jaylen Brown and Marcus Morris had to be separated during a timeout during a game last week.

-Then on Saturday, Irving was visibly frustrated by Hayward's last-second shot in a 105-103 loss to the Orlando Magic:
+Most notably, Jaylen Brown and Marcus Morris had to be separated during a timeout during a game last Thursday.
+Two days later, Irving was visibly frustrated by Hayward's decision to pass him up for a last-second shot in a 105-103 loss to the Orlando Magic:

 Bleacher Report @BleacherReport